reduxframework/redux-framework/README.md

 ### Master ###

+= 3.1.4.25 =
+* class_exists in field_section checking for incorrect classname.
+* sample_config fix.

 = 3.1.4.24 =
 * Compiler not outputting CSS without output set to comthing other than false.
-* Google fonts not rendering on frontend
+* Google fonts not rendering on frontend.
+* sample-config fix.

 = 3.1.4 =
 * Fixed error in redux-framework.php.